forestgrape/coronavirus/index.md

 The relevance and usage depends to a large extend on the [mechanisms of action](#mechanisms) and how much protection is provided.
 Possible use cases are polyvalent:

-#### epidemiologic
+#### epidemiological
 - knowing that people have an increased immune protections and therefore experience only mild symptoms and have reduced spreading of Sars-CoV-2 can be used to manage the current Covid-19 pandemic.
-- Serum conversion occurrence: It could be that a different or no serconversion occurs to people exposed to different strains of betacoronaviruses.
+- Serum conversion occurrence: It could be that a different or no seroconversion occurs to people exposed to different strains of betacoronaviruses.

 #### medications
-Knowledge of cross immune reactions can help to develop medications and even literal vaccacines are thinkable vice versa.
+Knowledge of cross immune reactions can help to develop medications and even literal vaccines are thinkable vice versa.
 - increase the immune response against Sars-CoV-2 or even provide paths for full immunisation
 - even a literal vaccine is thinkable (the long-term pathogenesis of BCoVs should be reevaluated first)
 - Sars-CoV-2 infection could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2